tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 What if we changed things slightly and added some extra UTXO-spending rules?

-Let's say that, in addition to knowing the spending key and commitment value, we also require you to prove possession of _another_ private key, which we'll call the _script key_.
+Let's say that, in addition to knowing the spend key and commitment value, we also require you to prove possession of _another_ private key, which we'll call the _script key_.

 The twist is that we don't know the script public key until the UTXO script has finished executing [^1].